D̴̼̥̉a̸͂͜ͅd̵͂͑ͅą̶̀͐s̵̯̈́e̶̜͔̍͝t̶̘͎̃s̶̫͙͂

 The history of voice technologies such as the vocoder and autotune tells us that the most interesting part of these technologies is usually how they are “misused”.
 On the technology and scientific side of this project, D̴̼̥̉a̸͂͜ͅd̵͂͑ͅą̶̀͐s̵̯̈́e̶̜͔̍͝t̶̘͎̃s̶̫͙͂ involves the creation of a new AI voice synthesis instrument “Tungnaa” (named after the Icelandic “River of Tongues”), which is an AI voice software instrument meant for live performance and real-time experimentation with the unique aesthetics of deep neural network generation of voice-like audio, with the goal of being an open (hackable, free, cross-platform), accessible (low CPU and energy consumption), and playful musical instrument.
 Tungnaa will be able to run on a modest laptop without the need for high-end GPU computing resources, and without its underlying technology being kept behind a web-based gatekeeping portal or paid services running on high-energy consumption GPUs.
 Inspired in part by the free-form flow of text in musical live coding, and the typographical-vocal experiments of the postwar Dada art movement, Tungnaa also invites artists to invent their own text-based vocal notation systems, and to explore possible vocal notation systems for all the possible things a human voice can do – and those that it cannot – without a technological focus on conventional language or singing styles.

 Early outcomes of this work were presented at IRCAM’s 30th anniversary festival in Paris, The Interdisciplinary Voice symposium at Cambridge University, The Values of Voice public workshop at Mozfest House Amsterdam, and published at the New Instruments for Musical Expression (NIME) conference in 2024.
-An experimental duet BLA BLAVATAR vs. JAAP BLONK, the result of a year-long collaboration with the sound poet Jaap Blonk, will premier Oct 4th 2024 at IZIS festival in Koper – as an artistic experiment around the tensions of freedom and improvisation against dataset creation as a live artistic form, using a set of bespoke, phonetically balanced “machine-friendly dataset poems” developed collaboratively with Blonk and reflecting his unique vocal practice.
+An experimental performance cycle BLA BLAVATAR vs. JAAP BLONK, the result of a close collaboration with the sound poet Jaap Blonk, premiered Oct 4th 2024 at IZIS festival in Koper – as an artistic experiment around the tensions of freedom and improvisation against dataset creation as a live artistic form, using a set of bespoke, phonetically balanced “machine-friendly dataset poems” developed collaboratively with Blonk and reflecting his unique vocal practice.
+The principles developed within the project and through workshops have been distilled into a collaborative document on the ethics of voice/data/AI in the form of Vocal Values Principles – a living document on voice/data that will undergo continued revisions in the future, and inform the public release of D̴̼̥̉a̸͂͜ͅd̵͂͑ͅą̶̀͐s̵̯̈́e̶̜͔̍͝t̶̘͎̃s̶̫͙͂.

 This page will be updated as the project continues!